-Seattle is home to many things (including Starbucks, grunge, and logging).
-So it comes as no surprise that the Pacific Northwest’s “Emerald City” proudly embraces yet another subculture: nerdom.
-Between it being a Silicon-Valley-rivaling tech city hub (thanks to the likes of Amazon and Microsoft) and the stage for a slew of expos like PAX and Geek Girl Con, it makes sense that nerd-kind is hopping flights to Seattle in record numbers.
+Seattle is home to Starbucks, grunge, and logging.
+But the Pacific Northwest’s “Emerald City” also embraces another proud subculture: Nerdom!
+Between it being a Silicon-Valley-rivaling tech city hub — thanks to the likes of Amazon and Microsoft — and the stage for expos like PAX or Geek Girl Con, it makes sense that geeks everywhere have a second home in Seattle.
 And it has the bustling arcade bars and historic comic book shops to prove it!

 But with so many geeky things to do and see in Seattle, it can be pretty easy to get overwhelmed.
-Fear not, nerds!
-We’ve put together a geeky guide for visiting the city that will liberate your inner fanboy and leave you screaming “excelsior!”
+Fear not!
+We’ve put together a guide for visiting the city that will liberate your inner fanboy and leave you screaming….“Excelsior!”

 Start Your Day Off at the Seattle Pinball Museum

 If you’re a fan of the silver ball, then why not get warmed up at the Seattle Pinball Museum?
-You can witness the evolution of the pinball machine first-hand, from the machine’s birth in 1960 to the present day.
+You can witness the evolution of the pinball first-hand, from the machine’s birth in 1960 to the present day.
 The coolest part is that the museum is hands-on, so you can admire the artwork, the craftsmanship, and relish in the buzzers and bells of good old-fashioned machines up close and personal.
-Admission is $15 and comes with unlimited games.
 So put down the iPad and become a pinball wizard for a day!

 Check Out Golden Age Collectables